 After every single use, suggests cleaning your rose toy.
 If you're using a vibrator that isn't waterproof, then it's best to clean it before and after every use.
 It will prevent the build-up of bacteria or any other germs that may be lurking on it.

 If you use a silicone-based lubricant with your vibrator, then it's best to wash it off with warm water and soap after each use.
-I've found that some lubricants can break down the material of my vibrators over time, so I prefer to wash it thoroughly after each use with warm water and soap.
+I've found that some oils can break down the material of my vibrators over time, so I prefer to wash them thoroughly after each use with warm water and soap.

 Can Vibrators Cause Stis?

-If you're using sex toys, it's important to know that they can be a potential source of infection.
+If you're using sex toys, it's essential to know that they can be a potential source of infection.

-Sex toys are not regulated by the FDA, so manufacturers aren't required to test them for safety or quality control.
-A report from the Centers for Disease Control and Prevention (CDC) found that out of 18 vibrator brands tested, only two were free of bacteria.
+The FDA does not regulate sex toys, so manufacturers aren't required to test them for safety or quality control.
+A report from the Centers for Disease Control and Prevention (CDC) found that out of 18 vibrator brands, only two were free of bacteria.

 If you use them responsibly and clean them properly, sex toys can be safe.
 But if you don't, they can pass on sexually transmitted infections (STIs) and infections passed on through the blood (blood-borne infections).
 Here's what you need to know about sex toys and STIs:

 Can Vibrators Cause Yeast Infections?

 A lot of women don't understand how vital cleaning a vibrator is.
 As a result, many women are going to the doctor because they have infections like bacterial vaginosis—an overgrowth of bacteria in the vagina—or a yeast infection," says Tyomi Morgan, a sexuality expert, and educator.